 The easiest way to avoid having the blame put on us is to push that blame onto someone else.
 So when we’ve offended someone, our initial reaction is to become defensive and deflect that blame onto the very person we’ve offended.
 We say things like, “If you weren’t so sensitive…” or “If you could’ve just understood me better…”

-Rather than defend yourself, it’s often best to simply own up to the mistake.
+Rather than defend yourself when you’ve offended someone, it’s often best simply to own up to the mistake.
 Moving forward sometimes requires letting go of your pride and apologizing in humility.
-If pride is a constant struggle for you, then you may also want to read through my blog Fight for Your Marriage, Not Your Pride.
+If pride is a constant struggle for you, then you may also want to read my post called Fight for Your Marriage, Not Your Pride.